hainworldhq/hain-whitepaper/02-why-hybrid-ai-native.md

 ## Cloud, edge, and agentic systems as one connected landscape

-A major reason the HAIN concept exists is to provide a way of thinking about cloud, edge, and agentic systems as connected rather than isolated.
+A major reason the HAIN concept exists is to provide a way of thinking about cloud, edge, and agentic systems as one connected [system landscape](https://github.com/hainworldhq/hain-glossary/blob/main/terms/system-landscape.md).

 ### Cloud

-Cloud remains essential for scale, shared intelligence, centralized orchestration, and integration across large systems.
+Cloud remains essential for scale, shared intelligence, centralized [orchestration](https://github.com/hainworldhq/hain-glossary/blob/main/terms/orchestration.md), and integration across large systems.
 It continues to provide the coordination layer for many AI workloads.

 ### Edge

 Edge matters because not every useful AI function belongs in the cloud.
-Local execution becomes increasingly relevant when systems must account for latency, privacy, bandwidth constraints, resilience, or environment-specific performance conditions.
+Local execution becomes increasingly relevant when systems must account for latency, privacy, bandwidth constraints, resilience, [locality](https://github.com/hainworldhq/hain-glossary/blob/main/terms/locality.md), or environment-specific performance conditions.

 ### Agentic systems

 Agentic systems matter because the role of software is changing.
-Intelligent software is increasingly expected to operate through tool use, workflow orchestration, memory, coordination, and delegated task execution.
-This introduces a different kind of complexity that does not fit neatly into older client-server or API-only views.
+Intelligent software is increasingly expected to operate through tool use, workflow coordination, memory, delegation, and decision flows across distributed execution contexts.

 These three dimensions should not be understood as separate topics.
-They are increasingly parts of one system landscape.
+They are increasingly parts of one connected system landscape.

 That landscape needs better language.